unh-cassll/polarimetry-subpixel-variability/README.md

 # polarimetry-subpixel-variability

 **A project in which we investigate the effects of subpixel variability on the polarimetric slope sensing of ocean waves.**

 Manuscript in preparation for *IEEE Transactions on Geoscience and Remote Sensing* (*TGRS*):

-"The Effects of Subpixel Variability on Polarimetric Sensing of Ocean Waves" Nathan J. M. Laxague, Z. G\"{o}ksu Duvarc\i, Lindsay Hogan, Steven P. Anderson, and Christopher J. Zappa
+"The Effects of Subpixel Variability on Polarimetric Sensing of Ocean Waves" Nathan J. M. Laxague, Z. Göksu Duvarci, Lindsay Hogan, Steven P. Anderson, and Christopher J. Zappa

 ## Contents